Under One Crown: The Church, the State, and Christ’s Mediatorial Rule

 Conclusion

-Embracing the Two Kingdoms
+Embracing the Historic Two Kingdoms

 Throughout history, the relationship between church and state has swung between extremes.
 From state enforced religion to the church wielding political power, and from radical separation to outright suppression of faith.
-Amid these fluctuations, the Magisterial Reformation offers a balanced and biblically grounded model: the doctrine of Two Kingdoms.
+Amid these fluctuations, the Magisterial Reformation offers a balanced and biblically grounded model: the historic doctrine of Two Kingdoms.
 This doctrine provides a clear framework for understanding how Christ rules over both church and state as distinct yet complementary institutions.

 Christ’s Sovereign Rule

-At the core of the Two Kingdoms doctrine is the conviction that Christ is the mediatorial King over both realms.
+At the core of the Historic Two Kingdoms doctrine is the conviction that Christ is the mediatorial King over both realms.
 The Westminster Confession of Faith articulates this distinction:

 "God, the supreme Lord and King of all the world, hath ordained civil magistrates, to be, under Him, over the people, for His own glory and the public good; and, to this end, hath armed them with the power of the sword, for the defence and encouragement of them that are good, and for the punishment of evildoers."
 (WCF 23.1)